pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-domain/deploy-domain.md

 ### Prerequisites

+* Access to noVNC Remote Desktop created in lab 1.
-* You must have an [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.
+* You should have a text editor.
-* You must have Oracle Cloud Account.
-You must have information about your tenancy name and cloud account credentials.
-* Successfully created the virtual machine, which consist of all required softwares.
-* You should have a text editor, where you can paste the commands and URLs and modify them, as per your environment.
-Then you can copy and paste the modified commands for running them in the terminal.

-## Task 1: Deploy the WebLogic Domain to the Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)
+## Task 1: Deploy the WebLogic Domain to the Oracle Kubernetes Cluster

 In this task, we deploy the Kubernetes custom resource for the WebLogic domain to Kubernetes Cluster.